tedbeast/Java/README.md

 Every section will contain a brief readme explaining the problems contained.

+## Git
+If you are new to Git, you will have to become accustomed to the basics in order to use this repo.
+Please install gitbash and use, in your command line, the command `git clone url`, replacing 'url' with the url of this repository.
+This will generate, in whatever current directory of your command line was, a new folder named Java which will contain all the contained files together with an already set-up git local repository.
+After this, you can open that folder in your IDE of choice (Intellij, Eclipse, VSCode, etc).

 ## Test driven development
 The repository is structured around TDD (test-driven-development), which is a real practice that companies follow, if they have the resources to spare.
 This means that we write the tests for our code **before** the implementations.
 On a difficult project, this leads to a smooth development process where progress is easily measured, which is great for businesses.